hcs64/gs_libusb/gsuploader/README.md

 ###Flame Demo

 The Flame Demo need to be loaded to 0x80000400, so change the #defines UPLOAD_ADDR and ENTRYPOINT to 0x80000400UL.
-It can be loaded simply with
+It can then be loaded with

-    ./gsuploader flames.bin
+    ./gsuploader ../examples/flames.bin